 If you're familiar with umami flavours, (those brothy, meaty savoury tastes) miso is one of those!
 It's difficult to describe, but it adds rich flavour to recipes, especially to this miso dressing.

 This dressing recipe uses white miso.
 It is not usually white but can range from white to beige or light brown.
 White miso is made by fermenting soybeans with rice.
 It's best used in recipes for condiments, dressings or dips.

 Red miso has a much stronger flavour and colour because it has been fermented with barley or other grains.
 It's best used in soups or stews.
 You can learn more about the different types of miso in this article, What's the Difference between White, Yellow and Red Miso?

 Like a thicker, creamier dressing or dip?
 Feel free to whisk in a few tablespoons of mayonnaise.
 Serve this miso dip with fresh veggies, raw asparagus spears or raw kohlrabi sticks.
 Try it with Air Fryer Shishito Peppers!

 🍽 So many ways to use sesame miso dressing!

-Besides tossing it with your favourite green salad, this creamy miso dressing is absolutely delicious on buddha bowls, power bowls or with all of the following recipes.
+Besides tossing it with your favourite green salad or cucumber salad, this creamy miso dressing is absolutely delicious on buddha bowls, grain bowls, power bowls or with all of the following recipes.

 - Asparagus Salad with Smoked Salmon